gamedev-studies/game-engine-analyser/3_subsystem_detection/README.md

 - path_from_root: path to entity from project root
 - related_information: links to documentation or related resources that allow us to better understand the entity

+If the file/folder does not fit into any selected subsystem, we called it OTH.

 If you are trying to reproduce the work we did in previous papers (e.g. An Exploratory Approach for Game Engine Architecture Recovery, 2023) you will have to clone the game engine repositories and revert the state of the repository to the commit mentioned in the paper.
 For example, for commit hash feb0d90190:

     git reset --hard feb0d90190